tjohnston-softdev/technical-assessment-20201210/submission/6-classes.md

 ---

-### Can you provide a brief description of the difference between 'Composition' and 'Inheritance' with respect to classes?
+### Can you provide a brief description of the difference between 'Composition' and 'Inheritance' in classes?

 Inheritance defines the parent-child relationship between different objects in a system.
 This starts with a superclass that has the base properties, methods, etc. The superclass expands into subclasses which inherit the parent functionality while having unique functionality of their own.
 For example, a superclass may be a 'Vehicle' while it's subclasses may include 'Car', 'Bike', etc.